OV1-17

 Orbiting Vehicle 1–17 (also known as OV1-17) was solar radiation satellite, part of a quadruple payload launch on 18 March 1969.
-Part of the OV1 series of USAF satellites, using standardized designs and sent to orbit on decommissioned Atlas ICBMs to reduce development and launching costs, OV1-17 was launched via Atlas F along with OV1-18, OV1-19, and OV1-17A.
+Part of the OV1 series of USAF satellites, using standardized designs and sent to orbit on decommissioned Atlas ICBMs to reduce development and launching costs, OV1-17 was launched via Atlas F along with OV1-18 and OV1-19.
 Its primary purpose was to measure the effects of the Earth's ionosphere on detection, control, communications, and tracking systems in space.
 Because its stabilization system failed to deploy, and because of the abbreviated data sets, the flight yielded relatively few scientific results.
 Still, 11 papers were published using OV1-17 data.
+Once in orbit, OV1-17's propulsion system detached, becoming a separate satellite designated OV1-17A.
+This sub-satellite carried radio beacons for determining if meteor trails could be used for relaying radio messages.
+OV1-17 reentered Earth's atmosphere on 5 March 1970, OV1-17A on 24 March 1969.